CodecoolGlobal/tech-interview-workbook-Kattkovacs/docs/module_web_with_python.md

 You can call the function with the variable: my_var(10) --- prints 10
 #### List the ways of defining a callable logical unit in JavaScript!
 as ordinary function, as arrow function, assign a function to the property of an object and call it as a method via that object
 #### What is an event listener?
 How to attach one?
-Event listeners are meant to determine which item of the webpage should react to what type of event and what function should it trigger.
+Event listeners are meant to determine which item of the html should react to what type of event and what function should it trigger.
 Event listeners can be attached in javascript to dom elements by the addEventListener built-in function.
 #### How to trigger an event in JavaScript?
 With the dispatchEvent function.
 #### What is a callback function?
 Tell some examples of its usage.
 A callback function is an executable code that can be passed as the argument of another function which executes the callback function.
 For e.g.: the built-in setTimeout function
 #### What is a Python decorator?
 How does it work?
 Tell some examples of its usage.
 A decorator takes in a function, adds some functionality and returns it without permanently modifying it.
 For e.g.: in Flask the app.route is used as decorator.
 #### What is the difference between synchronous and asynchronous execution?
 When a piece of code is executing synchronously, the program waits for it to finish before moving to the next task.
 With asynchronous execution tasks will be executed regardless of the other tasks finish time.

 ## Programming languages